 The only small difficulty was understanding which boat took the IAmsterdam card.
 After a couple attempts at the wrong dock, I finally managed to find the right boat and got my comped tickets in advance for the tour.
 There’s tons of boats in every color of the rainbow offering similar excursions.
 Make sure you’re with the right company.
 I was left clueless at the wrong dock for a while until I figured out where to go by calling the company direct.

 Worth the Skip:

 While waiting for the boat, I hopped into the city’s only real casino, as the card promised a five euro credit.
-What I didn’t understand is that the credit was not for the slot machines, but for the actual entry into the casino.
+What I didn’t understand is that the credit was not for the slot machines, but for the actual entry into the live casino.
 I thought that a bit odd, especially during the day.
 Perhaps it’s more fun at night, but I’d pass on this one.